 Please let us know if you think that our ranking doesn't seem to work well somewhere.

-We usually don't remove these kind of apps.
+We usually don't remove this kind of apps.

 AlternativeTo is all about finding alternatives to applications, so if an application is discontinued, obsolete or has malware/spyware then there is a good reason to keep that application in our database and list alternatives to it.

-Moreover we keep apps with Discontinued tag in alternative list if those softwares are still available and working.
+Moreover we keep apps with Discontinued tag in alternative list if those software are still available and working.